Ana Candiotto: 2025: First WTA 125 doubles title, WTA Tour and BJK Cup debuts

-In March 2025, Candiotto was called by the Brazilian Tennis Confederation to participate at the Billie Jean King Cup in April and join the Time Brasil BRB for the first time in her career.
+In March, Candiotto was called by the Brazilian Tennis Confederation to participate at the Billie Jean King Cup in April and join the Time Brasil BRB for the first time in her career.

-Candiotto made her WTA Tour debut as a wildcard, on home soil, at the 2025 SP Open where she defeated Valeriya Strakhova recording her first WTA win.
+Candiotto made her WTA Tour debut as a wildcard at the 2025 SP Open where she defeated Valeriya Strakhova recording her first singles WTA Tour win.

-In October 2025, Candiotto won the doubles title of an ITF W35 tournament at the Paineiras do Morumby club in São Paulo, Brazil.
-She played alongside fellow Brazilian Nauhany Vitória Leme da Silva and defeated the duo of Argentinian Jazmín Ortenzi and Colombian María Paulina Pérez at the final.
+In October, Candiotto won the doubles title of the W35 tournament São Paulo Torneio Internacional de Tênis Feminino in São Paulo, Brazil.
+She played alongside fellow Brazilian Naná Silva and defeated the duo of Argentinian Jazmín Ortenzi and Colombian María Paulina Pérez in the final.
 This was her 13th ITF doubles title.